Switching to Motu Move - FAQs

 Tagging off will ensure you’re charged the correct fare for your journey.
 It also gives Metro more accurate information about how services are used, which helps us improve routes and schedules.

-Will fares and fare caps stay the same?
+Are fares and fare caps stay the same for contactless payments?

-What about concessions (child, youth, Community Services Card, SuperGold)?
+What about concessions (child, youth, Community Services Card, SuperGold, Total Mobility)?

-Concessions will continue to be available via Metrocard until they are integrated into Motu Move in a later phase.
-SuperGold users will continue to show their card to the driver during SuperGold hours until Motu Move is fully in place.
+Concessions will still be available via Metrocard until they are integrated into Motu Move in a later phase.
+SuperGold users can continue to show their card to the driver during SuperGold hours until Motu Move is fully in place.

 Yes.
 SuperGold card holders will continue to receive free travel during off-peak periods (any time after 9am), and all day on weekends and public holidays.